breadboard-ai/breadboard/seeds/graph-playground/README.md

 :one: Open [graphs.code-workspace](../../graphs.code-workspace) in VSCode.
 This workspace brings all the relevant packages in the monorepo into one place, so you can easily navigate between them and not worry about other bits that aren't relevant to graphs.

-There are three packages in this workspace:
+There are five packages in this workspace:

-1. `seeds/graph-runner` -- a very basic implementation of a graph traversal engine
+1. `seeds/graph-runner` -- an implementation of the graph traversal machine.
+2. `seeds/breadboard` -- a nascent helper library for making graphs.
+3. `seeds/llm-starter` -- the nascent LLM Starter Kit, a collection of nodes that are useful for making generative AI apps.
-2. `seeds/graph-playground` -- this package, which is a kind of sample code for how to use `seeds/graph-runner`.
-Depends on `seeds/graph-runner`.
+4. `seeds/graph-playground` -- this package, which a collection of sample code for how to use `seeds/breadboard` and `seeds/llm-starter` to make graphs.
-3. `seeds/breadboard` -- a nascent helper library for making graphs.
-Depends on `seeds/graph-runner` and is mostly non-functional at the moment.

 :two: In `seeds/graph-playground`, create `.env` file with the following content: